View all pages on this website

 This website is dedicated to the study of snow and other winter weather.
 The content includes case summaries of individual storms, discussions of winter precipitation processes, and brief winter climate profiles of certain cities and regions of the United States.
 The site focuses most on Duluth, MN and it's surrounding communities including the city of Superior, WI at the western tip of Lake Superior.

 SNINCR is a remark that can be placed in Meteorological Aerodrome Reports (METARs) and stands for "Snow Increasing Rapidly".
 For example, "SNINCR 2/8" indicates 2 inches of snow accumulated in the past hour with 8 inches total on the ground.

 Latest Favorite Storms Summary

-(Radar loop from National Weather Service, Duluth, MN)
+Radar loop is from the National Weather Service in Duluth, MN

 The unnamed hurricane which occurred from the end of October to start of November 1991, made famous in the movie "The Perfect Storm", is shown in

 this NOAA GOES-7 satellite image.
 But another storm is also raging.
 Look at the